Kreglar/Turbulence/README.md

 Then run the build script: `pyinstaller --onefile --noconsole src/main.py`

-Finally, copy the recources directory into the dist directory.
+Finally, copy the resources directory into the dist directory.

 ## Changelog

-Latest version: 1.0.0
+Latest version: 1.0.1

 Highlights of version:
-- Initial release!
+- Fixes exporting of chunksets and tilemaps
+- Documentation and ReadMe updates

 Refer to the [Changelog](CHANGELOG.md) for all new features, changes to old features, soon to be removed features, now removed features, and fixed bugs.

-## Contributing

-For a detailed explanation about the inner workings of Turbulence visit the [Architecture Home](docs/architecture/architectureHome.md)

 ## Code of Conduct